papci/easy-sphinxsearch/README.md

 # easy-sphinxsearch
-Docker image for a full working sphinx search (easy setup)
+Docker image for a full working sphinx search with MSSQL Odbc Drivers (easy setup)